Latest Insights/Back to Generator

 • Level AA: The standard target for most organizations.
 Addresses the major barriers that affect the largest number of users.

 • Level AAA: The highest level.
 Addresses more specialized needs.
-Not typically required.
+Not typically required for an entire site.

-Most regulations and best practices target WCAG 2.1 Level AA compliance.
+Most regulations and best practices target WCAG 2.1 Level AA compliance — and, as noted above, this is the exact standard the DOJ codified for government websites in 2024.

 The Four Principles of WCAG (POUR)